Qnouro/Gdelt-World-Events-Visualization/README.md

 ```
 The launch of the server allows us to see the visualization by going to localhost:8000 (or localhost:PORT).
 If opened at the root of the project, the visualization will be find at localhost:8000/viz/src/worldMap.html.
 Adapt the url regarding where you started the server.

+The data-pipeline continuously sends data to the visualization, which automatically updates it, so you do not have to worry about it.
+The map events keeps adding up, and are renewed on the map at midnight (UTC time).

+Potential issue: If the data doesn't refresh, your browser might have saved a cached version of viz/src/data.csv in which case, a removal of a hidden locked file and/or clearing your browser's cache can fix it.

 <!-- CONTRIBUTING -->
 ## Contributing